Okkie14/Age-Calculator/README.md

 The JS section is really something that I'm proud of.
 Building it in React would have been easier but less of a challenge

-Adding an animation to the Years, Month and Days was something
+Adding an animation to the Years, Month and Days was something new to me

 ### Continued development